Emasoft/apias/CONTRIBUTING.md

 1. Update the README.md with details of changes if needed
 2. Update the documentation
-3. The PR should work for Python 3.9 and above
+3. The PR should work for Python 3.10 and above
 4. Make sure all tests pass
 5. Update the CHANGELOG.md

 ## Code Style

 We use:
-- black for code formatting
+- ruff for code formatting and linting
 - isort for import sorting
-- mypy for type checking
+- mypy for type checking (non-fatal, known issues exist)
-- ruff for linting

 ## Questions?